Azure/communication-ui-library/packages/react-components/review/react-components.api.md

 // Warnings were encountered during analysis:
 //
-// src/components/MessageThread.tsx:577:7 - (ae-incompatible-release-tags) The symbol "attachedFilesMetadata" is marked as @public, but its signature references "FileMetadata" which is marked as @beta
-// src/components/MessageThread.tsx:670:7 - (ae-incompatible-release-tags) The symbol "attachedFilesMetadata" is marked as @public, but its signature references "FileMetadata" which is marked as @beta
+// src/components/MessageThread.tsx:466:9 - (ae-incompatible-release-tags) The symbol "attachedFilesMetadata" is marked as @public, but its signature references "FileMetadata" which is marked as @beta

 // (No @packageDocumentation comment for this package)